Retirement is supposed to be a time when people move to Florida to sip drinks on the beach or settle down in Arizona to play endless rounds of golf.

 Seeing the same physician for years can pay big dividends.

-A 2017 British study found that people ages 62 to 82 who remained with the same doctor longest experienced 12% fewer hospital admissions compared with those who remained with their doctor for a short period of time.
+A 2017 British study found that people ages 62 to 82 who remained with the same doctor longest experienced around 12% fewer hospital admissions compared with those who remained with their doctor for a short period of time.

 4. You’ll be closer to family and friends